AD0MZ/All-Band-Adjustable-Dipole/README.md

 # All-Band-Adjustable-Dipole
 ### Motorized 10-80 Meter Adjustable Dipole

-A Self-Contained – Motorized Dipole Antenna System Uses a Web-Based APP to set Element Lengths
+-  A Self-Contained – Motorized Dipole Antenna System
+-  Uses a Web-Based APP to set Element Lengths.
-Robust support for CAT and other Automation
+-  Robust support for CAT and other Automation
-Open Source – Using Open Source Tools
+-  Open Source – Using Open Source Tools

 # Finished Product and APP!
 - Antenna Winch on Tripod Mount.